How Arduino builds a sketch?

 Using core 'arduino' from platform in folder: /home/kate/.arduino15/packages/arduino/hardware/renesas_uno/1.4.1

-There are several interesting files in this directory.
-One of them is boards.txt file, which lists all boards supported by that platform.
+The boards.txt file lists all boards supported by this platform.
 Each board has its own section with key-value pairs that define how to compile, upload, and debug for that target.

 Here’s the entry for the Arduino UNO R4 WiFi: